zackrowe/.dotfiles/README.md

 ## Aliases

-Below is a list of aliases for both my remote and local environments.
+Below is a list of aliases for remote and local environments.

 ### Local